drojdjou/squareroot.js/tutorials/content/understanding-buffers.md

 { aPosition: 3, aNormal: 3, aUV: 2 }
 ```
 This one and a few similar functions are available in the top-level `SQR` object.

+Please note the ther is a function `SQR.Mesh.fromJSON` that helps you with loading meshes from J3D JSON files.
+It does more or less the same thng as the code snippet above and some more.

 ##Drawing modes
 Following OpenGL, WebGL offers several ways to draw a buffer on screen.
 Here's a quick list of the 5 most common ones: